 What medical expenses can I claim?

-Expense claims based on invoice dates: On you tax return, you have the flexibility to choose a claim period for your medical expenses that’s different from the calendar year (Jan 1 – Dec 31).
-The last day of your chosen 12-month period must fall within the tax year of your return.
-You can claim all eligible medical expenses with dates that fall within your chosen claim period.
+Expense claims based on invoice dates: On your tax return, you have the flexibility to choose a claim period for your medical expenses that’s different from the calendar year (Jan 1 – Dec 31).
+The last day of your chosen 12-month period must fall within the tax year of your tax return.
+You can claim all eligible medical expenses dated within your chosen claim period.

-Spouse/common-law partner and dependant’s expenses: You can claim your own medical expenses that you paid for and that of your spouse/partner, as well as the expenses of the following family members:
+Spouse/common-law partner and dependant’s expenses: You can claim your own medical expenses, those of your spouse/partner and those of the following family members:

-- Your, or your spouse/partner's, children over 18, parents, grandparents, brothers, sisters, aunts, uncles, nieces, or nephews who depended on you for support and lived with you during the tax year, or who have been a resident of Canada during the tax year.
+- Your, or your spouse/partner's, parents, grandparents, grandchildren, brothers, sisters, aunts, uncles, nieces, or nephews who depended on you for support and lived with you during the tax year, and who have been a resident of Canada during the tax year.

 - Where do I enter my medical expenses in TurboTax?

 - How do I choose a claim period for medical expenses?

 - How do I enter medical expenses for dependants over 18 years of age?

 - How do I override the optimization to claim medical expenses on my and my spouse's tax returns?